Equities and oil jump, bonds dip as Biden takes office

-NEW YORK (Reuters) - Global equity benchmarks and oil prices rose while U.S. Treasury bonds dipped Wednesday as investors weighed the likelihood of further U.S. stimulus under the incoming Biden administration against worsening coronavirus outbreaks in China and the United States.
+NEW YORK (Reuters) - Global equity benchmarks rose to new record highs and oil prices jumped while U.S. Treasury bonds dipped Wednesday as investors weighed the likelihood of further U.S. stimulus under the new Biden administration against worsening coronavirus outbreaks in China and the United States.

+President Joe Biden, who was sworn into office on Wednesday, last week laid out a $1.9 trillion stimulus package proposal to boost the economy and speed up the distribution of vaccines.

 U.S. Treasury Secretary nominee Janet Yellen urged lawmakers to “act big” to save the economy and worry about debt later at a confirmation hearing Tuesday.